Guide

 ·

-• Sleeping pad or air mattress (insulation from the ground is as important as bag warmth)
+• Sleeping pad or air mattress — insulation from the ground is as important as bag warmth.
+R-value of at least 2 for summer, 4+ for three-season, 5+ for winter.

 • Camp pillow or inflatable pillow